Cataract Procedure

 Most cataracts are highly treatable.

-Cataract surgery is one of the most common surgeries performed in the United States, with approximately 98% of patients experiencing improved vision if there are no other eye conditions present.
+The steps of the cataract procedure involve removing the clouded lens and replacing it with an artificial one.
+Cataract surgery is one of the most common surgeries performed in the United States, with approximately 98% of patients experiencing improved vision if no other eye conditions are present.

 Laser-Assisted Cataract Surgery